The requirement for Pest Controllers to hold a valid licence (PMU)

 1. Overview

-Following recent changes in professional product labels under EU Biocidal Products Regulations, the Pesticide Registration and Control Divisions (PRCD) of the Department of Agriculture (DAFM) as notified that all pest controllers must register with the Department and obtain a PMU number by 31/12/2017 in order to buy or use these products.
+Following changes in professional product labels under EU Biocidal Products Regulations, the Pesticide Registration and Control Divisions (PRCD) of the Department of Agriculture (DAFM) made it mandatory for all pest controllers to register with the Department and obtain a PMU number.
+This came into effect on 31/12/2017 and is necessary in order to buy or use rodenticide products.

-In effect, pest control operators buying or using professional products after January 1st 2018 without a valid licence number (PMU) will be operating illegally.
+In effect, pest control operators buying or using professional products after January 1st 2018 without a valid licence number (PMU) are operating illegally.

-Upon application acceptance, pest controllers receive a “Pest Management Trained Professional Users number”, e.g. PMU000001.
+Upon application acceptance, pest controllers receive a “Pest Management Trained Professional Users number or PMU”, e.g. PMU000001.
 This registration number can use for ID cards or clients documentation.
-The PRCD is also preparing a list of all registered Trained Professional Users which will be available to the public on their website very soon.
-Therefore customers will be able to check the registration of their pest control operative online.
+The PRCD also maintains a list of all registered Trained Professional Users which is available to the public on their website.
+Therefore customers are able to check the registration of their pest control operative online.

-In addition, it is necessary for professional pest controllers to be a member of a Continuous Professional Development scheme (CPD or CPE) in order to keep their licence.
+In addition, it is necessary for professional pest controllers to be members of a Continuous Professional Development scheme (CPD or CPE) in order to keep their licence.
 CPD programmes are already in place in the EU States for professional pest controllers and are essential to ensure “Best Practice” principles.

 2. Change in Product Labels:

-In the last 2 years, NPTA-Ireland board members have attended a number of industry meetings introducing some important changes in the legislation concerning pest control operators in the republic, mainly derived from the Sustainable Use of Pesticides Directive.
+NPTA-Ireland board members from Owl Pest Control have attended a number of industry meetings introducing some important changes in the legislation concerning pest control operators in the republic, mainly derived from the Sustainable Use of Pesticides Directive.

 The main change is the new labels for the professional biocides (e.g. rat and mice poisons), which will refer to PCOs as “Trained Professional Users”.